Similarity-Based Supervised User Session Segmentation Method for Behavior Logs

 \subsubsection{Padding and Missing Value Handling}

-We refer to the features of the surrounding items when identifying whether a point is a segmentation boundary.
-For each candidate point, a fixed-size window is applied to extract contextual items from both the preceding and following sides.
-However, if the window size exceeds the session boundaries (e.g., at the beginning or end of a session), padding is applied by repeating the nearest available item.
-For instance, given a session [$u_{1}$, $u_{2}$, $u_{3}$, $u_{4}$] and a candidate point between $u_{1}$ and $u_{2}$, a window size of two results in the padded context [$u_{1}$, $u_{1}$, $u_{2}$, $u_{3}$], where the leftmost item is duplicated to meet the required window size.
-This ensures that the input vector maintains a consistent dimensionality, regardless of the position of the candidate point in the session.
+We refer to the features of surrounding items when identifying whether a point corresponds to a segmentation boundary.
+For each candidate point, a fixed-size window is applied to extract contextual items from both the preceding and following items.
+However, if the window size extends beyond the session boundaries (e.g., at the beginning or end of a session), padding is applied by repeating the nearest item.
+For instance, given a session [$u_{1}$, $u_{2}$, $u_{3}$, $u_{4}$] and a candidate point between $u_{1}$ and $u_{2}$, a window size of two results in the padded context [$u_{1}$, $u_{1}$, $u_{2}$, $u_{3}$], where the leftmost item is duplicated to maintain the required window size.
+This design ensures that the input vector maintains a consistent dimensionality, regardless of the position of the candidate point within the session.

-As described in Section 3.1, we train the Item2Vec model using session data.
-Annotated sessions are excluded from the training set to avoid potential data leakage, annotated sessions are excluded from the training set.
-This exclusion leads to a situation in which some items appear only in the test set and therefore lack corresponding Item2Vec embeddings during testing.
-Consequently, the training of models such as SVM and LR becomes difficult because the similarity scores involving such items cannot be computed.
-To mitigate this issue, we assigned a similarity score of zero if the embedding of either item in the item pair was unavailable.
+As described in Section 3.1, we trained the Item2Vec model using session data.
+The annotated sessions were excluded from training to prevent potential data leakage.
+This exclusion caused some items to appear only in the test set, lacking corresponding Item2Vec embeddings during testing.
+Consequently, training models such as SVM and LR became difficult because similarity scores for such items could not be computed.
+To mitigate this issue, we assigned a similarity score of zero where the embedding of either item was unavailable.